slyfox1186/ffmpeg-build-script/README.md

 ## Build state and version policy

-The default build root is `./build`:
+The default build root is the repository's own `build/` directory, regardless of where you run the script from.
+A `BUILD_ROOT` you set yourself is resolved against the invocation directory instead:

 ```text
 build/